DEPTH Session 9

 During his Photography workshop organized at Rajasthan Adult Education Association, Jaipur, we got a chance to have a memorable interaction with Prof. Shiv Narayan Joshi, where he shared all about the vital role of philosophical studies in his life, his perception of looking at things differently as well as the passion of creating moments through photography.

 About Prof. Shiv Narayan Joshi

 Prof. Shiv Narayan Joshi, a man of high spirits and positivity, is a philosopher & photo-artist by profession.
 He was a former HOD of Philosophy Department in the University of Jodhpur.
-And post retirement, he dedicated himself entirely to his love for photography.
-His photography is noted for its originality and specially his amour for nature.
+And post-retirement, he dedicated himself entirely to his love for photography.
+His photography is noted for its originality and especially his amour for nature.

 On the paths of Philosophy

 As he grew up, his interest in philosophy also grew which is why after completing his studies, he started teaching Philosophy at the University of Jodhpur.
 He relished his teaching career as he himself learned a lot from it especially looking at objects differently.
 In fact, philosophy made him able to consociate with the ‘भगवद गीता’ lessons and teachings, which he learned from his mother during childhood.